 The need for calories only increases a little.
 The need for nutrients increases a lot!

 If you are pregnant with twins, triplets or more, you will need even more food than if you were only carrying one baby.
-Talk to your healthcare provider about how much extra food you need or call Health Link in Alberta at 8-1-1 (1-866-408-LINK).
-A registered dietitian is now part of the team and can help answer your questions and connect you with the appropriate resources.
+Call Health Link Alberta at 8-1-1.
+A registered dietitian is part of the team and can help answer your questions and connect you with the appropriate resources or specialized services.